(edited in January 2025)

 The waves and storms are cycles of media which perpetually crash against our boat.
 We are inundated with extreme opinions, horrific events, and rumors of people who don't even know we exist.

-To develop discernment, principles are essential.
-To understand principles, you can’t act like a squab.
-To not act like a squab, you have to eat solid food.
+To develop these things, you can’t act like a squab.
+To not act like a squab, you have to chew solid food.

 You have to eat steak.